nschorgh/CaveXML/README.md

 `cavexml.xsd` incorporates nearly all CaveXML syntax requirements.
 The following validates a database against the Schema:

-    xmllint --schema cavexml.xsd allcaves-database.xml --noout
+    xmllint --schema cavexml.xsd allcaves-database.xml -noout

 Alternatively, various online tools can be used to validate an XML database against an XSD document.
-The few requirements that are not validated through `cavexml.xsd` are verified by `cavexml-validate2.py`.
+Requirements that are not validated through `cavexml.xsd` are verified by `cavexml-validate2.py`.